JianlingLi/Predict-Analytics-PCA-KNN-LogisticRegression-SVM-DecisionTree-LDA-NativeBayes/README.md

 **2.2	Analysis of Variance**

 ANOVA [3] is a statistical method used to compare the means of three or more groups to see if at least one group mean is statistically different from the others.
-When the target variable has more than two categories (as is the case with ‘Result’), A low p-value (typically < 0.05) would indicate that there is a statistically significant difference in the mean values of 'Feature11' or 'Feature22' across the different categories of 'Result'.
+When the target variable has more than two categories (as is the case with ‘Result’).

+A low p-value (typically < 0.05) would indicate that there is a statistically significant difference in the mean values of 'Feature11' or 'Feature22' across the different categories of 'Result'.
 A high p-value would suggest that any mean differences are likely due to random chance, and the feature may not be as useful for discriminating between 'Result' categories.

 The selection of Feature11 and 12 to implement ANOVA is because of their individual correlation with the target variable are higher than other features.
 In Figure 9, both Feature11 and Feature22, the F-value is quite high (87.61 for Feature11 and 77.78 for Feature22), and the p-value zero.
 This suggests that there are significant differences in the means of these features across the different result categories.

  ![image](https://github.com/JianlingLi/Predict-Analytics/assets/122969933/fbfe8f6a-4e67-4dbf-8d68-9c24525cc6b1)

  Figure 9

 Figure 9 displays the spread and central tendency of Feature11 and 22 with individual Result category.
 For Feature11, the boxplot indicates a higher median and greater variability for the highest category, which could be class ‘5’ on the boxplot, suggesting that Feature11 could be a significant predictor for the particular outcome class ‘5’.
 For Feature22, the median values seem to be more consistent across the results, but the highest category shows a higher spread, which is also reflected in the significant F-value from the ANOVA.

 Another selection of Feature23 and 24 is due to their input variable property.
 In fact, ANOVA can be particularly useful for assessing whether different groups (in this case, defined by the target variable 'Result') have different mean levels of these input variables.
 This can help determine if there's a statistically significant effect of these input variables on the outcome.
 Figure10 shows that Feature23 has a F-value 74.89 that is much higher than Feature24 (7.30), and their P-value is very close to zero.
 This also suggests that there are significant differences in the means of these features across the different result categories.
 The boxplot displays both input variables are more trends to predict outcome class 1, 2, 3.

  ![image](https://github.com/JianlingLi/Predict-Analytics/assets/122969933/68148540-ab51-4763-bfb9-d6299f76408a)